I turn 70 on my next birthday, and it's well known that people my age aren't computerate, at least here in Australia.

 Get a sneak peek at GitHub Government Evangelist Ben Balter's OSCON talk, "Open source licensing on GitHub by the numbers."

-In this week's edition of our open source news roundup, we take a look at the release of Rust 1.0.0, NASA's Software Catalog, and more!
-Open source news roundup for May 16 - 22, 2015
+In this week's edition of our open source news roundup, we take a look at a million lines of code for Linux, more open source software from Google and Microsoft, a new tiny computer for education, and more!
+Open source news: July 4 to July 10, 2015

 6th annual Open Hardware Summit open for submissions and registration.

 The Great Command-Line Challenge is to create a single command-line program to count the number of emails from each IP Address that has attempted to access David Both's hosts using SSH.